pashford/zfswiki/wiki/Testing.md

 # Testing changes to ZFS

-After changes are made to the ZFS on Linux software, it is necessary to test the changes.
+After changes are made to the ZFS on Linux software, it is necessary to test those changes.

 There is a complete test suite that is performed on multiple architectures and distributions when a PR is submitted.
 There is also a subset of this test suite that is part of the ZFS repository.
 This subset can be run on demand by ZFS developers.